open-mmlab/mmocr/docs/en/user_guides/config.md

 - `CheckpointHook`: Used to configure checkpoint-related behavior, such as saving optimal and/or latest weights.
 You can also modify `interval` to control the checkpoint saving interval.
 More settings can be found in [CheckpointHook API](mmengine.hooks.CheckpointHook)

 - `VisualizationHook`: Used to configure visualization-related behavior, such as visualizing predicted results during validation or testing. **Default is off**.
-This Hook also depends on [Visualizaiton Configuration](#visualizaiton-configuration).
+This Hook also depends on [Visualization Configuration](#Visualization-configuration).
 You can refer to [Visualizer](visualization.md) for more details.
 For more configuration, you can refer to [VisualizationHook API](mmocr.engine.hooks.VisualizationHook).

 If you want to learn more about the configuration of the default hooks and their functions, you can refer to {external+mmengine:doc}`MMEngine: Hooks <tutorials/hook>`.